neelsmith/greek102/docs/assignments/reading1/index.md

 ## Syntax

-Break up each sentence in the reading selection into *verbal expressions* (complete subject/verb ideas).
+1. Break up each sentence in the reading selection into *verbal expressions* (complete subject/verb ideas).
 Place each verbal expression on a separate line, and circle the verb.
+2. For all *finite* verb forms, explain the choice of mood.

+## Translation

+Using the supplementary vocabulary list below in addition to the verb list for your previous grammatical analysis assignment, please translate the above passage into idiomatic English.

+**Vocabulary**